FirelyTeam/firely-docs/index.rst

    This file is the main page, pointing to the documentation for the subprojects Simplifier.net, Forge, Firely Terminal, Vonk, VonkLoader, and the Firely .Net SDK.

-Welcome to Simplifier's documentation site
+Welcome to Firely's documentation site
 ==========================================

 On this site you will find the documentation for various FHIR tools and SDKs.